 - Grave Circles or Grave Mounds - Dated 1650-1400 BCE, these were pits dug into rock.
 These were the first circles.
 On their floors, small stones were placed.
 Then the corpse was put on top of the stones.
 Timbers, clay, and slabs of material were created to form walls and then dirt was poured to fill the rest of the rectangular shaft.
 In addition to the bodies, jewelry, hair pins, bronze weapons and other possessions were also buried in these graves.
 The outside walls, forming a second circle, were elaborate with etched designs.

 - Tholoi or Beehive Chambers - These were sunk into the edge of a mountain with a long passage lined with large stones.
 The stones were arranged precisely to look like a beehive formation.
 There was a doorway with a small door leading to a side chamber.
 The doors were often overlaid with metals.
 An open triangle was built over the doorway.
-Often in this ancient culture, triangles pointing upward were a sign of the holy trinity and could possibly have been an indication of a spiritual site.
+Often in this ancient culture, triangles pointing upward were a sign of the Holy Trinity and could have been an indication of a spiritual site.

 A Typical Albanian Funeral

 The ancient ruins can still be viewed in the country today.
 However, now when there is a death in Tirana, the capital of Albania, a secular funeral is held.
 It is simple and often held at the family home or at a central gathering place.
 Someone will present a speech of condolence.
 Then the body, placed in a casket, is buried in the graveyard.
-The Muslim traditional allows for the mourners to accompany the body to the grave.
+The Muslim tradition allows for the mourners to accompany the body to the grave.
 Cremation is not practiced.
-Outside of the capital, in the rural regions, some of the traditional customs associated with mourning a loss still prevail.
+Outside of the capital in the rural regions, some traditional customs associated with mourning a loss still prevail.
 These include:

 - Heavy wailing